mlhcmit/psets/2021/pset4/README.md

 ### Overview

-In this problem, we will work with a subset of the MIMIC-CXR dataset, distributed through PhysioNet as in PSet 1.
+In this problem, we will work with a subset of the MIMIC-CXR dataset, distributed through PhysioNet as in previous PSets.
 We will present you with a simulated experience of evaluating a potential model for deployment.
 In this case, the model in question (which we will provide to you, fully trained) is being evaluated for its use in the detection of [Pneumothorax (PTX)](https://en.wikipedia.org/wiki/Pneumothorax); a potentially dangerous condition often colloquially known as a collapsed lung.
 Ultimately, your desired use case for this model is to use it as a diagnostic aid for new patients to the ED.

 However, being an experienced MLHC researcher, you're concerned that perhaps this model is not actually leveraging viable diagnostic information to make its PTX decision--instead, it may be confounded by other